Where We Stand On…

 That such orders are necessary as a last resort for dealing with anti social behaviour (ASB).
 We support the use of Acceptable Behaviour Contracts as an effective way of dealing with ASB by young people which do not require court appearances/convictions.

-That the punishment of custody for young offenders lies in the loss of liberty itself and therefore should only be used:
+That the punishment of custody for children* and young people lies in the loss of liberty itself and therefore should only be used:

 · As a last resort

 · Where the public have to be protected

 Where young people have to be sent to custody they should be held in small local secure units close to their home.

 We believe that children* and young people have the right to have equal access to all appropriate services within the youth justice system and must not be excluded on the grounds of age, gender, disability, ethnic background, skin colour, language, faith, health, social and economic backgrounds, sexuality or other prejudice.